 MoodTools seemed like a great way to use CBT skills to help cope with depression.
 Having an app to help you with daily activities would be a great tool for those struggling with depression.

-Stresscoach, formerly Pocketcoach, uses CBT skills, mindfulness and acceptance and commitment therapy (ACT).
-It is great for anyone that may need a little bit of help managing their everyday stress levels.
+Stresscoach, formerly Pocketcoach, uses CBT skills, mindfulness, and acceptance and commitment therapy (ACT).
+It is great for anyone who may need a little bit of help managing their everyday stress levels.

 Pros & Cons